Fruits, Veggies, Fiber and GMO’s

-Fruits and (certain) veggies provide the body with all kinds of great things, and you do need them.
-For instance; the good ones provide fiber.
+Fruits and (certain) veggies provide the body with great things, and you need them.
+For instance, the good ones provide fiber.
 This fiber keeps the digestive system full and moving while feeding the bacteria in our digestive tract.
-These beneficial bacteria help to keep us healthy by fighting off bad bacteria.
+These beneficial bacteria help to keep us healthy by fighting off harmful bacteria.
 Fruits and (certain) veggies are also filled with essential vitamins and minerals.
-They also can reduce the risk for heart disease, including heart attack and stroke, and are a great source of the well-known and much-needed antioxidant vitamin C.
+They also can reduce the risk of heart disease, including heart attack and stroke, and are a great source of the well-known and much-needed antioxidant vitamin C.

-The body is fascinating and there is always something cool to learn about.
-For example, I find it really interesting that by eating fruits and (certain) vegetables, and when all other systems are operating like they are supposed to, your body can create its own aspirin, further reducing inflammation in the body.
-This is because benzoic acid (a substance found in fruits and (certain) vegetables) helps the body produce its own salicylic acid – the well-known anti-inflammatory and pain-reliever.
+The body is fascinating, and there is always something cool to learn about.
+For example, I find it interesting that by eating fruits and (certain) vegetables, and when all other systems are operating like they are supposed to, your body can create its own aspirin, further reducing inflammation in the body.
+This is because benzoic acid (a substance found in fruits and (certain) vegetables) helps the body produce its own salicylic acid – the well-known anti-inflammatory and pain reliever.
 This is important because chronic inflammation usually turns into a chronic disease.

 The point I want to discuss today is fiber because that has become quite a popular topic in recent years.
 However, there seems to be some confusion.
 Let’s clear that up!

 Soluble fiber also acts as a prebiotic.
 For clarification, PREbiotics are simply foods that feed beneficial bacteria (Gardner, 2015).
-What you want to do is consume enough soluble fiber with a solid diet to feed friendly bacteria – especially if you are seeking to optimize digestive health and maintain or even repair the gut lining (Kresser, 2012).
+You want to consume enough soluble fiber with a solid diet to feed friendly bacteria – especially if you seek to optimize digestive health and maintain or even repair the gut lining (Kresser, 2012).
 Soluble fiber can be found in foods such as peas, squash, pumpkins, avocados, bananas, apples, blueberries, etc.